My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 What matters is inner beauty

-From the beginning when I was thinking about the piece, I was thinking about its story .
-But not really about the fact that she dressed the GIs sent to Vietnam.
+From the beginning when I was thinking about the piece, I was thinking about its history .
+But not so much about the fact that it dressed GIs sent to Vietnam.

-No !
-What interests me more is the counterculture movements and the veterans who protested against this endless war and who appropriated military jackets by customizing them .
+No!
+What interests me more is the counterculture movements. and the veterans who protested against this endless war and who appropriated the military jackets by customizing them .

-Field and jungle jackets go from war uniforms to symbols of peace.
+Field and jungle jackets are transformed from war uniforms to symbols of peace.
 I wanted to make a modest nod to this pacifist movement.

-The first idea that came to me was to offer a jacket customization workshop in the store on the launch day, with a designer.
+The first idea that came to me was to offer a workshop on the day of the launch to customize your jacket in store, with a designer.
 But given the health context, it was a risky bet.

-The other possibility: offer to buy an already customized jacket.
+The other possibility: offer to buy a jacket already customized.

 The simplest and most discreet way was to imagine a fancy lining.
 The bandana quickly imposed itself on me.
-It’s the most American of designs.
-It makes sense, right?
+It is the most American of patterns.
+It holds up, doesn't it?
 I thought Julien was going to veto it but he didn't.

-Like a secret that it is up to everyone to reveal or not.
+Like a secret that it is up to each person to reveal or not.

 Between us, it comes from Maruwa, another Japanese supplier that we know well.
 And it's 100% cotton.